 They have a wonderful cafe on the ground floor that serves devious healthy-ish meals, a rooftop bar and a little shop where you can get a few souvenirs, as well as clothes.
 The rooms are small, but clean and nice.

-It’s perfect for you if: you are looking for something very close to the beach; you want an affordable place; you want to be in the midst of the hustle and bustle of a little surf town.
+It’s perfect for you if: you are looking for a cosy hotel in Sri Lanka close to the beach; you want an affordable place; you want to be in the midst of the hustle and bustle of a little surf town.

 It’s not for you if: you want a tranquil place; you want direct access to the ocean right from your hotel; you are traveling with kids.